eProsima/DDS-Router/docs/rst/use_cases/ros_cloud.rst

 Apart from plain LAN-to-LAN communication, Cloud environments such as container-oriented platforms have also been present throughout the |ddsrouter| design phase.
-In this walk-through example, we will set up both a *Kubernetes* (|k8s|) network and local environment in order to establish communication between a pair of ROS nodes, one sending messages from a LAN (talker) and another one (listener) receiving them in the Cloud.
+In this walk-through example, we will set up both a *Kubernetes* (|k8s|) network and a local environment in order to establish communication between a pair of ROS nodes, one sending messages from a LAN (talker) and another one (listener) receiving them in the Cloud.
 This will be accomplished by having a |ddsrouter| instance at each side of the communication.